martijndeb/fish-bowl/README.md

 A framework for managing your fish shell configuration.
 It can augment your shell experience with extras like themes, plugins and predefined prompts.

+Since this is a very early version, we assume ~/.config/fish and ~/.config/fish-bowl everywhere.

 Installation
 =========
 ```